LubinKerhuel/hugo/content/project/Inverted_Pendulum_FlyWheels/index.md

 <!--  (pictures: [Package](Toysrus_FlyWheels_package.jpg), [vehicle](Toysrus_FlyWheels_Vehicle.jpg), [RC+vehicle](Toysrus_FlyWheels_Vehicle_Remote.jpg), [Inside](Toysrus_FlyWheels_Open.jpg)) -->

-The L298N H bridge can control up to two DC motors: for each motor,
+The L298N H bridge controls two DC motors.
+For each motor:

-- Two digital input signal set the motor state: direction, brake or free-wheels.
+- Two logic input signals set the motor state: direction, brake, or free-wheels.
-- A third digital signal power-up the motor accordingly to the state defined.
-This third signal is modulated thanks to a 100Hs PWM signal whose duty cycle vary from 0 to 100%.
+- The third logic input signal power-up the motor depending on to the state defined.
+This third signal is modulated with a 100Hz square periodic signal (PWM) whose duty cycle vary from 0% to 100%.
+It sets the torque for the motor.

-Three similar signals control the $2^{nd}$ motor.
-The flat multicolor rubbon connect 6 digital control signal from the Microstick II dsPIC to the input of the L298N H bridge.
+The flat multicolor rubbon connects 6 logic control signal (3 for each motor) from the Microstick II dsPIC to the input of the L298N H bridge.

 {{< figure
 src="Pendulum_Base.png"